theroyalraj/adster-forcasting/README.md

 # Adster Forecasting Service
 This project provides a forecasting service for an ad server platform.
 It includes an API for uploading CSV files and processing ad requests.
-This project is deployed on free AWS EC2 VM.
+This project is deployed on free AWS EC2 VM Elastic IP (3.109.166.241).

 ### Table of Contents
 * Requirements